izumisu/blog/index.md

 Phone is Phone

 Recently I have read an [article](https://www.jianshu.com/p/b3d54e14a49b), and have the same feeling with its author.
-PS If you are English reader, you could use google translate, or it's ok if don't know what it means.
+PS If you are English reader, you could use google translate, or it\'s ok if don\'t know what it means.

 The main idea of the article is: The author expressed his heart-tried of social apps usage these years, and finally gave up using *Wechat*(instant message app in China).